gsoft-inc/wl-web-configs/docs/rslib/configure-dev.md

 ```

 !!!info
-For additional information abour CSS modules type declaration, refer to the Rsbuild [documentation](https://rsbuild.dev/guide/basic/css-modules#type-declaration).
+For additional information about CSS modules type declaration, refer to the Rslib/Rsbuild [documentation](https://rsbuild.dev/guide/basic/css-modules#type-declaration).
 !!!

 ## Try it :rocket:

-To test your new Rslib configuration, open a terminal at the root of the project and execute the [CLI script added earlier](#add-a-cli-script).
+To test the new Rslib configuration, open a terminal at the root of the project and execute the [CLI script added earlier](#add-a-cli-script).
 The library project should should be compiled without outputting any error in the terminal and watch process should start.